joness008911/ctclink/README.md

 ## How It Works

-When someone visits your PHP script:
+When someone visits your integration script:
 - ✅ **Human visitors** → Redirected to your Human URL
 - ❌ **Bot traffic** → Redirected to your Bot URL